Overview of Banks in Iran

-Bank of Maskan is one of the state-owned banks in Iran that supports the development of construction and housing activities of the government and private sector in Iran.
-Founded in 1979, the specialized bank is based in Tehran with branch offices in Tehran and Mashhad.
-It employs around 12,685 staff.
+Bank of Maskan is one of the state-owned banks in Iran that supports the construction and housing activities of the government and private sector in Iran.
+Founded in 1938, the specialized bank is based in Tehran with branch offices in Tehran and Mashhad.
+It employs around 12,259 staff (2019).